-- Adrenocortical Carcinoma, Thyroid Cancer, Type 1 Diabetes, Type 2 Diabetes, Infertility in Men, Pheochromocytoma, Polycystic Ovary Syndrome (PCOS), Infertility in Women, Diabetes and Metabolism
+- Adrenocortical Carcinoma, Thyroid Cancer, Type 1 Diabetes, Type 2 Diabetes, Male Infertility Treatments, Pheochromocytoma, Polycystic Ovary Syndrome (PCOS), Female Infertility Treatments, Diabetes and Metabolism

 Dr. Padia grew up in the Raleigh/Durham area of North Carolina.
 She attended Duke University and the Brody School of Medicine at East Carolina University.
 She completed residency training in internal medicine at the University of Virginia.
 Following a one-year term as chief resident of the Department of Internal Medicine at UVA, she completed a three-year fellowship in endocrinology and metabolism.

 She joined the faculty in the Division of Endocrinology and Metabolism at UVA in 2007.
 She specializes in adrenal gland disease, steroid withdrawal syndrome, adrenal insufficiency, pheochromocytoma, paraganglioma, hyperaldosteronism, congenital adrenal hyperplasia, Cushings syndrome and resistant hypertension.